 Although, the plastic table cloths were purchased at the dollar store because that was the best deal.

 Don’t forget the serving utensils for meat and salads!!

 One of the great things about our high school is that our colors are orange and black.
 I was able to get some great orange and black vinyl table cloths after Halloween on clearance for food tables.

 Amazon sells all the paper products you might need in every color imaginable.
 You may have party supply stores like The Paper City, but the closest one to our house is 45 minutes away.

 Decorations, Balloons, and Banners

-I am also borrowing an old window to put all of my son’s senior pictures on display.
-A beautiful visual for everyone to take a peek at!
+I’m also borrowing an old window to display all of my son’s senior pictures.
+A beautiful visual for everyone to take a peek!

 I also ordered four big numbered balloons (2019) for the gift table.